laraplus/translatable/README.md

 ## Creating migrations

-To utilize multilingual models you need to prepare your database tables in a certain was.
+To utilize multilingual models you need to prepare your database tables in a certain way.
 Each translatable table consists of translatable and non translatable attributes.
 While non translatable attributes can be added to your table normally, translatable fields need to be in their own table named according to the convention.